 Texas A&M builds big lead early and beats Tennessee 9-5 in Game 1 of College World Series finals

+And now, after beating Tennessee 9-5 in the College World Series finals opener Saturday night, Texas A&M faces its most difficult task of the season.
+The Aggies must knock off the high-powered No. 1 national seed one more time Sunday to claim their first national championship.
-OMAHA, Neb.
-(AP) — Gavin Grahovac homered to begin the game, Texas A&M broke it open with a five-run third inning and the Aggies beat Tennessee 9-5 in the College World Series finals opener Saturday night.

-Evan Aschenbeck pitched 2 2/3 innings of shutout relief to turn back a Tennessee offense that was starting to get cranked up in the seventh inning.
-The Aggies (53-13) are a win from their first national title.
+The Aggies (53-13) put themselves in position with Gavin Grahovac homering to begin the game, breaking it open with a five-run third inning and bringing in Evan Aschenbeck to pitch 2 2/3 innings of shutout relief to turn back a Tennessee offense that was starting to get cranked up.

+“We all know what’s at stake,” Schlossnagle said.
+“There’s no Lombardi speech.
+We just try to keep them as loose as we can.”

 The No. 3 Aggies capitalized on a couple errors that led to two runs — Tennessee has committed eight in four CWS games — and on the inability of pitchers Chris Stamos (3-1) and AJ Causey to consistently hit their spots.